Table of Contents

 Now that we’re in agreement that duplicates are a problem - not that you needed convincing - the question becomes one of overcoming this obstacle.
 What to do?

-The easier answer is to abandon all hope if ye have entered here - but if you’re determined to get rid of your dupes (which you should be), we’ll walk you through the steps to cleaning up your database and getting to a cleaner HubSpot.
+The easier answer is to abandon all hope if you have entered here - but if you’re determined to get rid of your dupes (which you should be), we’ll walk you through the steps to cleaning up your database and getting to a cleaner HubSpot.

 When setting off on a good deduplication journey (if such a thing exists), the first thing you’ll want to do is determine the scope of the problem and your custom solution.

-A good place to start is in HubSpot’s native deduplication tool, which identifies duplicates for you automatically.
 You can find it by going to Contacts, clicking on Actions in the top right, and heading to Manage Duplicates.

 This system will give you a starting idea of how many dupes you might be dealing with - if it’s only 50, you can probably skip the section on how to deduplicate records in bulk below and handle this thing the old fashioned way.